 University of Leeds – Equality Policy Page

-IMC also expects delegates to observe the University of Leeds Coronavirus Guidance available at https://coronavirus.leeds.ac.uk/
+IMC also expects delegates to observe the University of Leeds Guidance on Protecting yourself from infectious illness available at https://www.leeds.ac.uk/covid-19

 Use of University Computing Facilities